bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 ```

-Or we can run it for Example C, where we we subsetted for one cluster and then sub-clustered:
+Or we can run it for Example C, where we subsetted for one cluster and then sub-clustered:

 ```
 comp_result <- scDAPP::compositional_analysis_module(sobjint_SUBSETTED_C1only,